chrismaille/bhub_challenge/docs/SECRETS.md

 2. This variable did exists in `.env` file, so Stela will return the value from memory, ignoring the value in toml.
 3. The SERVICE_TOKEN will be "456-789".

-### Add Project Secrets in AWS

-For the purpose of this challenge, all variables configured in Github Secrets will be added as environment variables inside the Fargate container.